-Many people believe that their assets are insufficient to make a “meaningful” gift to a charity they love.
+Many people believe that their assets are insufficient to make a meaningful gift to a charity they love.
 Yet everyone, no matter what the size of their estate, should have a will.
-A will is the easiest and most popular way to ensure that the people and organizations you care about receive what you want them to receive after your death – be it property or cash.
+A will is the easiest way to ensure that the people and organizations you care about receive what you want them to receive after your death – be it property or cash.

 Sample Bequest Language

 Bequests are not difficult to compose.
 Here are a few examples of how to develop a bequest.

 “I give, devise and bequeath [identify here a specific sum of money, a percentage of your estate, or a specific asset] to Family Planning Association of Maine, Inc., d/b/a Maine Family Planning, a non-profit 501(c)(3) charitable organization located at 43 Gabriel Drive, Augusta, ME 04330, to be used for its general purposes.”

 A gift of any remainder after all other bequests have been paid.

 “I give, devise and bequeath all [or a percentage – for example, fifty percent (50%)] of the rest, residue and remainder of my estate, both real and personal to Family Planning Association of Maine, Inc., d/b/a Maine Family Planning, a non-profit 501(c)(3) charitable organization located at 43 Gabriel Drive, Augusta, ME 04330, to be used for its general purposes.”

 Gifts of Life Insurance